-- (3) We do not provide perquisites or other personal benefits to our directors.
-The amounts reflected for each of Dr. Lee and Dr. Narayan reflect consulting fees paid during the fiscal year ended August 31, 2011 as described in more detail below under the heading "-Consulting Arrangements." - (4) Dr. Frank did not stand for re-election as a director at the 2011 Annual Meeting of Stockholders and thus served as a director until the date of our 2011 Annual Meeting of Stockholders, January 21, 2011.
+(3) We do not provide perquisites or other personal benefits to our directors.
+The amounts reflected for Dr. Narayan reflects consulting fees and royalties paid during the fiscal year ended August 31, 2012 as described in more detail below under the heading "-Consulting Arrangement."